 Road Safety Week is approaching fast (but keeping within the speed limits of course!).

-This year it runs from 20 to 26 November; a few weeks after the clocks will have gone back and the evenings will be drawing in.
+It runs every year in late November; a few weeks after the clocks will have gone back as the evenings are drawing in.

-Here at Brightkidz we’ll be out and about working with local schools to show pupils how to be bright… and passing on our creative ideas for you to try too with your pupils or your own families.
+Here at Brightkidz we’ll be working with schools to show pupils how to be bright… and now we’re passing on our creative ideas for you to try too with your pupils or your own families.

 Learning How to Be More Visible